-Great American Takeout Day On March 24 Is An Easy Way To Support Local Restaurants
+Celebrate Great American Takeout Day By Supporting Local Restaurants

 With official social distancing measures in place, many local businesses in the restaurant industry have taken a hit as officials struggle to slow the spread of the novel coronavirus.
 While many restaurants and bars have temporarily closed or no longer offer dine-in services, a number of them still have delivery and pickup options.
 If you're looking for the perfect excuse to support local businesses who are struggling amidst the novel coronavirus crisis, Great American Takeout Day on March 24 is encouraging hungry diners around the country to band together in solidarity and enjoy something delicious while they're at it.